Seventeen Mile Rocks

 Seventeen Mile Rocks features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 82.4% of all households, including 46.3% couples with children, 24.9% couples without children, and 11.0% single parent families.
-Non-family households account for the remaining 17.6%, with lone person households at 15.3% and group households at 2.2%.
-The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.
+Family households constitute 82.4% of all households, including 46.3% couples with children, 24.9% couples without children, and 11.0% single parent families.
+Non-family households comprise the remaining 17.6%, with lone person households at 15.3% and group households making up 2.2%.
+The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households